 Sociologist of data analytics and emerging technologies

-Taylor M. Cruz is a sociologist of science, technology, and medicine.
+Taylor M. Cruz, PhD is a sociologist of science, technology, and medicine.
 She studies the societal dimensions of data analytics and artificial intelligence, with a strong focus on power, inequality, and social justice.
-Her scholarship on electronic health records and biomedical data appears in venues such as Journal of Health and Social Behavior, Social Science & Medicine, and Big Data & Society, and has received awards from the American Sociological Association and the Society for the Study of Social Problems.
-She recently guest edited a special collection in Socius on the sociology of artificial intelligence (with Kelly Joyce, Drexel).
-In collaboration with Sophie Wang, she co-created the critical STS and ethnographic zine AI for Whose Good?
-Lessons from Community Resistance to Automation at the Port of Los Angeles.
-Print copies of the zine are in active distribution in community spaces, public libraries, and independent bookstores in Southern California and the San Francisco Bay Area.
+She draws on qualitative and ethnographic methods to understand how people work with technologies across social contexts.
+Her scholarship has been published in Journal of Health and Social Behavior, Social Science & Medicine, Engaging Science, Technology, and Society, and Big Data & Society, and has received awards from the American Sociological Association and the Society for the Study of Social Problems.
+Her ethnographic work on biomedical technologies has been supported by the National Science Foundation and the National Institutes of Health.

-Taylor recently joined Northeastern University as Associate Professor of Sociology and Health Sciences.
-She was previously Associate Professor at California State University, Fullerton, where she founded the Health, Tech, and Society Lab to study societal issues in science, technology, and medicine affecting marginalized communities.
-She received her PhD from UC San Francisco and remains a network affiliate with the UCSF Emancipatory Sciences Lab.
+Taylor is Associate Professor of Sociology and Health Sciences at Northeastern University in Boston.
+She was previously Associate Professor of Sociology at California State University, Fullerton, where she founded the Health, Tech, and Society Lab to study issues in science, technology, and medicine affecting marginalized communities.
+She received her PhD in Sociology from University of California, San Francisco and remains a network affiliate with the UCSF Emancipatory Sciences Lab.
+Starting in Fall 2025, she will be in residence at the Institute for Advanced Study in Princeton, NJ.

 Recent scholarship: “A Sociology of Artificial Intelligence: Inequalities, Power, and Data Justice”